NON-SURGICAL VISION CORRECTION

 There are several advantages to VRSS over Laser Eye Surgery or LASIK.
 VRSS is less than half the cost of Laser Vision Correction Surgery.
 It does not involve any post-operative pain and it provides non-surgical vision correction.
 Also, the hazy post-operative vision that can be associated with laser surgery does not occur with VRSS.
 Both eyes can easily be done at the same time with VRSS.
 Also, prescription changes are easy to deal with using VRSS.
 There are no strong steroid or antibiotic drugs needed with VRSS as there are during the post-operative period for laser surgery.
 Lastly, and perhaps most importantly, VRSS is reversible.
 Laser surgery is not.

-WHO IS SUITABLE FOR VRSS, AND CAN ANY DOCTOR PERFORM IT?
+CAN ANY DOCTOR PERFORM IT?

 WHAT DOES THE VRSS PROCEDURE INVOLVE?